jlpteaching/gem5-assignment-template/README.md

 - Board models: You will find the definitions for `HW4O3CPU` in `components/processors.py`.
 - Cache models: You can find all the models you need to use for your cache hierarchy under `components/cache_hierarchies.py`.
 You can find three models for your cache hierarchy.
-They all have an L2 cache with the size of `128 KiB`.
+They all have an L2 cache with size of `128 KiB`.
 They also have the same L1I cache.
-However, there have different L1D cache design.
+However, there are different L1D cache designs.
 You can find a short description of each L1D design below.
   - HW4LargeCache: a `48 KiB` L1D cache with higher latency.
   - HW4MediumCache: a `32 KiB` L1D cache with medium latency.